manideep1428/google_hackathon/README.md

 bun dev
 ```

+## Go to  http://localhost:3000/video for the project for Gemini Hackathon

-Open [http://localhost:3000](http://localhost:3000) with your browser to see the result. /n
+Open [(http://localhost:3000) with your browser to see the result. /n